mubahood/katogo-react/REVIEW_IMPLEMENTATION_COMPLETE.md

 ## 🎉 Implementation Summary

-The complete review system has been successfully implemented for the BlitXpress e-commerce application with full CRUD functionality, responsive design, and seamless integration with the existing ProductDetailPage.
+The complete review system has been successfully implemented for the UgFlix e-commerce application with full CRUD functionality, responsive design, and seamless integration with the existing ProductDetailPage.

 ## 📁 Files Created/Modified